 Eg: Files by Google picked the mobile phone space optimization vertical.
 It doesn’t cater services like messaging, lending or payments space.
 It’s able to deliver a clear value proposition because of its narrow vertical focus.
 However, the downside of going vertically deeper is the reduction in the total addressable market(TAM).
 Vertical markets can be limited in size.
 You need to find the sweet spot to deliver enough value and simultaneously serve a wider segment to generate enough revenue.

 Consulting is productizable.
 Great products should emulate management consultants doling out proactive suggestions.
 Ideally advising customers on how they should be running their business efficiently.
-By and large, we don’t need the fancy AI/machine learning alchemy.
+By and large, we don’t need the fancy Machine learning an AI alchemy.
 Simple smartness(rule-based frameworks) and narrowing down on the right vertical(under-penetrated market + unsophisticated users) can make products a heavy hitter.